The Kia e-Niro is a fully-electric medium-sized SUV/crossover, based on the conventionally-powered Kia Niro model.

-The e-Niro has received particular praise for its comfort and practicality, but most of all for providing an electric car that would suit the needs of the vast majority of UK drivers.
-In fact, the only real criticism levelled at the car has been a lengthy waiting list, but Kia claims to have brought this under control in recent months.
+The e-Niro received particular praise for its comfort and practicality, but most of all for providing an electric car that suited the needs of the vast majority of UK drivers.

 Key specifications